zhangchengyue/ECG_Classification/README.md

 ### Multi-Task Learning for Arrythmia Detection and SupraVentricular/Ventricular Ectopic Beat Classification

 Refer to the [Icentia_rhythm_SV.ipynb](nbs/Icentia_rhythm_SV.ipynb) notebook for our multi-task learning model.

+The pretrained CDAE weights can be downloaded from [here](https://drive.google.com/drive/folders/1xr5juWS7EHi4iN8-RzxcgmlxBvfDmCeI?usp=sharing).